Reena Choudhary

 Reena Choudhary (born.
-2 June 1968) is a political and social worker and a member of parliament elected from the Mohanlalganj constituency in the Indian state of Uttar Pradesh and has been a Samajwadi Party candidate.
+2 June 1968) is a political and social worker and a member of parliament elected from the Mohanlalganj constituency in the Indian state of Uttar Pradesh and has been a Samajwadi Party leader.

 Early life

 Reena was born on 2 June 1968 to Shri Bhagwati Prasad and Smt.
 Chandra Wati in Gorakhpur, Uttar Pradesh.
 She is married and has a son.

 Education

 Reena finished her education from Banasthali Vidyapith(Rajasthan) and Lucknow University.
 Reena completed her Master of Arts and LL.B.